Procurement

 The service will provide an evidence-based service for behaviour change and stop smoking that is accessible across Norfolk.

-This is a procurement under the Provider Selection Regime and there are no specific notices that relate to this regime.
+This was a procurement under the Provider Selection Regime and there are no specific notices that relate to this regime.
 The notice refers to the Light Touch Regime which is incorrect as this is a notice for the Competitive Process under the Provider Selection Regime 2023.
 The contract is for 3 years and is not a framework agreement.
-This procurement notice has been authorised by the Head of Complex Transactions and Sourcing and no conflict of interests have been noted for this procurement exercise.
+This procurement notice has been authorised by the Head of Complex Transactions and Sourcing and no conflict of interests were noted for this procurement exercise.
 This contract is for a new service that Norfolk County Council has not previously commissioned.

 The winning bidder scored the highest for quality, showing a strong track record, Under the key criteria of integration, collaboration and service sustainability the winning provider committed to review and progress meetings.
 The response demonstrated good plans for integration including with key partners outside of the ED.
 Good plans for collaboration were included in the bid.
 For the key criteria of social value, the response committed to a number of initiatives including workforce development initiatives and reinvesting in Norfolk.
 With regard to improving access and inequalities, the response demonstrated inclusive support, flexibility in access and a good focus around certain groups.
 For the key criteria of value, the response covered well Russell Standards and COSTED and covered relevant KPIs.
-For quality and innovation, the response demonstrated a strong staffing model, peer learning and people with lived experience
+For quality and innovation, the response demonstrated a strong staffing model, peer learning and people with lived experience.

 Notices